Frequently Asked Questions

 Q: Under what circumstances would you cancel a show?

 A: Puppet Showplace makes decisions to cancel when we feel that the weather is too dangerous for the audience to attend.
 Our decision is often influenced by local municipalities’ decisions, such as a parking ban or school closing.
 However, the theater’s ultimate decision is independent of these.
 We may also cancel or change the show under other extenuating circumstances, such as a performer illness.

 Q: What is your policy for snow or other inclement weather?

-A: We make every effort to stay open during bad weather, and we make our cancellation decisions in tandem with information from the Town of Brookline.
+A: We make every effort to stay open during inclement weather, and we make our cancellation decisions in tandem with information from the Town of Brookline.
 Please visit our snow policy page for more information.